-4.0 Survey Results
+5.0 Survey Results

 The detailed information from the surveys follows in the tables below.
-The surveys were mailed out one time by the Nebraska Power Review Board.
+The Nebraska Power Review Board mailed the surveys out one time.
 The surveys that were not returned were followed up by a telephone call asking for a response.
 In addition to the first follow-up telephone call, the Nebraska Power Review Board also made a follow-up call to those that did not respond.